dantan123/pattern_recognition/README.md

 Point

 # Acknowledgement:
-The labs were done in collaboration as part of SYDE372 at UWaterloo and involved other annonymous contributors.
+The projects were done in collaboration as part of SYDE372 at UWaterloo and involved other annonymous contributors.